 The primary and univariate parameters are listed for individual macrofaunal replicates, together with aggregated stations in Appendix V (by replicates) and Table 4.8 (by stations), respectively.
 The total number of individuals varied from 20 to 659 per 0.1m2 (198 to 1099 by station (0.2m2)) and taxa varied from 20 to 68 per 0.1m2 (43 to 91 by station (0.2m2)), with the greatest abundance in taxa and second highest number of individuals recorded in the southeast corner of the survey area (Figures 4.34 and 4.35).
 No other pattern of distribution was recorded with very little correlation with other sediment parameters.
-With the exception of a weak correlation between richness and skewness, no relationships were recorded.
+With the exception of a weak correlation between abundance and sorting and a weak negative correlation between richness and skewness, no relationships were recorded.
 This highlights the essentially homogenous biological habitat across the whole of the survey area.